Darkrock-Studios/hammer-editor/docs/HOW-TO-RUN-A-SERVER.md

 The two files we really care about are `fullchain.pem` and `privkey.pem`.

-The two files we really care about are `fullchain.pem` and `privkey.pem`.

 We can use these two to produce a JKS file, here is a script that will help you do it:

 `convert.sh`